 Requirements for First Responder including timeliness of response can be found in the Alliance Provider Operations Manual, in the paragraph entitled “After Hours Coverage.”

 To ensure tests calls are made using the correct contact information, provider crisis numbers will be gathered from individual crisis plans submitted for authorizations.
 These crisis plans will be randomly selected from any authorizations for services listed above.

 Following the completion of the first responder test calls, Alliance staff will email results to provider contacts (main contact, Quality Management/Training Director, Clinical Director, and CEO/owner, as applicable), along with contact information for additional technical assistance.

 Providers with multiple unsatisfactory performances may be referred to Alliance’s Corporate Compliance Committee and may receive a Plan of Correction.

 General results from the First Responder Evaluation will be shared with providers and guidance and feedback from providers will be incorporated to future telephonic checks and testing efforts.

 Thank you for taking the time to review this information in its entirety.
-Questions regarding the First Responder Quality Improvement project may be directed to José R. López, Alliance Quality Review Coordinator.
+Questions regarding first responder test calls may be directed to Helena Taylor, Clinical Service Evaluator.